decentraland/unity-renderer/docs/how-to-profile-a-local-unity-build-remotely.md

 1. Create a folder named `Builds` in the root
 1. Open the build settings and toggle on `Development Build`, `Autoconnect Profiler` and **make sure Deep Profiling is toggled off**
 3. Build inside the `Builds` folder, and the build name must be named `unity`.
 The final folder should be `(root)/Builds/unity/`
-4. Go to `cd browser-interface` with the console and then `npm install` and `make watch` to execute the browser interface locally.
+4. Go to `cd browser-interface` with the console and then execute `docker-compose up` (requires docker and docker compose) to execute the browser interface locally.
 You need to check on the logs if it is copying the Unity build files.
 5. Open http://localhost:8080/ and after starting the explorer your Profiler window at Unity Editor should start receiving and displaying the data (you can open on the Unity Editor at `window -> analysis -> profiler`)

 # Profiling a Desktop Build